syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion button,split button,dropdown list,toggle button,gallery,custom controls to the groups in the ribbon control.
+Specifies the Syncfusion button, split button, dropdown list, toggle button, gallery, custom controls to the groups in the ribbon control.